 The key distinguishing feature of 2nd generation Tc/Re radiopharmaceuticals is the use of bifunctional chelators (BFCs).
 BFCs serve a dual purpose; one is targeting biovector conjugation while the other is coordination to 99mTc.
 Possible targeting biovectors include antibodies, receptor agonists, and small peptides.
 Technetium-99m depreotide (NeoTect ®) is an example of this generation.
 NeoTect ® is mainly used in the imaging lung cancers.
 Lung scintigraphy is the imaging technique used.

-The 3rd generation applies the integrated approach.
-Structural features of the targeting molecule directly coordinate to the radiometal.
+The 3rd generation applies the integrated approach, which involves the incorporation ofstructural features of the targeting molecule with direct coordination to the radiometal.
 Clinical application of the 3rd generation has not been achieved to date.

 Radiopharmaceuticals have many uses in medicine.
 Novel ways of treating and diagnosing diseases continues to be an active area in medical research.
 Since nuclear medicine is such a broad topic, it was not possible to cover everything in great detail.
-Our study of the medicinal chemistry of radiopharmaceuticals is intended to inform your understanding of clinical therapeutics as well as pharmacology, as all of these disciplines are interlinked in many overlapping ways.
 The reader is directed to the following reading material should they require more advanced treatment of the concepts introduced here.

 Rhenium and technetium based radiopharmaceuticals: Development and recent advances<